 If you’ve landed here, it’s likely because you think you have a vaginal yeast infection.
 Good news: you’ve come to the right place.

 Many other infections share similar symptoms and 69% of people who self-diagnose themselves with a vaginal yeast infection don’t have one, so it’s better not to jump to conclusions.
-Getting tested for (and confirming) the presence of yeast will make treatment easier, and also help you avoid wasting money on unnecessary over-the-counter treatments, which can sometimes make symptoms worse.
+Getting tested for (and confirming) the presence of yeast will make treatment easier and help you avoid wasting money on unnecessary over-the-counter treatments, which can sometimes worsen symptoms.

 Here’s how to test for a yeast infection if you suspect you have one.